Aakash-Asthana19/ML-4641/README.md

 # ML-4641
 Group 44

+We created a facial recognition application where group members faces in photos can be correctly located and identified.

 https://github.gatech.edu/pages/smoussa3/ML-4641/

 The final project's code is split over two Python notebooks for supervised and unsupervised learning models, respectively.
 They are: